vide-collabo/Vide.docs/content/en/docs/vide.fable/quick_start.md

 ## Alternative: Include Vide.Fable in your Existing Project

-Instead of creating a new new "Vide for Fable" app, you can simply add the [Vide.Fable](https://www.nuget.org/packages/Vide.Fable) NuGet package to an existing Fable project and start using it!
+Instead of creating a new new *Vide for Fable*" app, you can simply add the [Vide.Fable](https://www.nuget.org/packages/Vide.Fable) NuGet package to an existing Fable project and start using it!